 Canadian National Railway (CN) is a leading North American transportation and logistics company headquartered in Montreal, Quebec, Canada.
-Founded in 1919, CN has grown to become a vital player in the rail industry, operating an extensive network that spans Canada and parts of the United States.
-The company primarily focuses on freight transportation, offering services in intermodal, bulk commodities, and forest products, among others.
+Founded in 1919, CN has established itself as a vital player in the rail industry, operating a vast network that spans Canada and parts of the United States.
+The company primarily focuses on freight transportation, offering services in intermodal, bulk commodities, and automotive sectors.
 CN's unique integrated supply chain solutions and commitment to sustainability set it apart in the competitive landscape.
-With a strong market position, CN has achieved numerous accolades, including recognition for its operational efficiency and safety standards.
-As a key player in the rail sector, Canadian National Railway continues to drive innovation and excellence in transportation logistics across North America.
+With a strong market position, CN has achieved numerous accolades, including recognition for operational efficiency and safety.
+As a cornerstone of the Canadian economy, Canadian National Railway continues to drive innovation and growth in the transportation sector.

 How does Canadian National Railway's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.